-In this section, we adopt a viewpoint of lineage similar to c-tables [29, 36]; we think of lineage as a constraint that tells us which worlds are possible.
-This viewpoint results in the standard possible worlds semantics for probabilistic databases [16, 20, 29].
+In this section, we adopt a viewpoint of lineage similar to c-tables [26, 34]; we think of lineage as a constraint that tells us which worlds are possible.
+This viewpoint results in the standard possible worlds semantics for probabilistic databases [15, 18, 26].

 Definition 2.1 (Lineage Function).
 An atom is a Boolean proposition about the real world, e.g. Bob likes Herbie Hancock.
 Fix a relational schema σ and a set of atoms \mathcal{A} .
 A lineage function, λ , assigns to each tuple t conforming to some relation in σ , a Boolean expression over \mathcal{A} , which is denoted λ_t .
-An assignment is a function $\mathcal{A} \to \{0,1\}$.
+An assignment is a function $\mathcal{A} \to \{0, 1\}$.
 Equivalently, it is a subset of \mathcal{A} , denoted λ , consisting of those atoms that are assigned true.

 Fig. 1 illustrates tuples and their lineages.
 The atoms represent propositions about data provenance.
 For example, the atom x_1 in Fig. 1 represents the proposition that we trust "Dr. X's PubMed PMID:12593804".
 Of course, atoms can also represent more coarsely grained propositions, "A scientist claimed it was true" or finely-grained facts "Dr. X claimed it in PubMed 18166081 on page 10".
-In this paper, we assume that the atoms are given; we briefly discuss this at the end the current section.
+In this paper, we assume that the atoms are given and shall not deal with the important problem of acquiring these atoms.